 Copper at moderate to high doses may be toxic to plants.
 Bluestone which is copper sulfate pentahydrate (CuSO2) disassociates in water releasing a high concentration of copper ions.
 This high concentration of copper ions is toxic to actively growing plants and washes off quickly with rain.
 Mixing hydrated lime with copper sulfate ties up or “fixes” most of the copper ions, which makes the mixture safe (safened) for application to plants.
 Other forms of copper used for plant disease management, such as copper hydroxide, copper oxide, copper oxychloride and copper octanoate, are formulated to produce low doses of copper to reduce toxicity to plants.
 The goal of most copper-based products is to tie up or fix much of the free copper ions so it is not phytotoxic to plants but allow just enough of the copper ions to be released to inhibit disease causing pathogens.

 Different copper formulations will result in different amounts of copper ion released.
 Most products express the amount of copper they contain in terms of copper metallic equivalents.
-Unfortunately the copper equivalent does not directly relate to the amount of copper ion released.
+Unfortunately, the copper equivalent does not directly relate to the amount of copper ion released.
 Scheck and Pscheidt 1998 found several formulations of 50% metallic copper produced a wide range of copper ion in solution.

 Acidic conditions result in a higher concentration of copper ion.
 When copper-based pesticides are tank mixed with acidic compounds more copper ion may be released, which can lead to phytotoxicity.
 Read label warnings carefully to avoid these situations.

-Fixed Copper Sulfate (CS 2005, Cuprofix, Mastercop Instill, Phyton and many others)
+Fixed Copper Sulfate (CS 2005, Cuprofix, Mastercop, Instill, Phyton and many others)

 Several products contain a fixed copper sulfate and may list the active ingredient as basic copper sulfate (Cuprofix) or copper sulfate pentahydrate (CS 2005, Mastercop, Instill, Phyton 27).
-These products can be used on a wide variety of crops to manage bacterial and fungal diseases.
+These products can be used on a wide variety of crops to manage bacterial, and fungal and oomycete diseases.
 Phytotoxicity can still occur with some crops such as fruit marking of cherry and russeting of some pears.
 To prevent fruit marking of cherry, applications are only allowed during and prior to bloom or after harvest.
-Good drying conditions are important to avoid fruit russet risk.
+Good (fast) drying conditions are important to avoid fruit russet risk.
 Read label warnings carefully to avoid damage to crops.

 Some products may have a trade name that sounds or looks like Bordeaux such as “Bordeux” but this product actually contains tribasic copper sulfate.